michaelmagee/magee-ms3/README.md

 ## Wireframes
 Wireframes for usability on Desktop
-Note that because this project was focused on database and CRUD I did not do the wireframes for them, and RETROACTIVELY for the desktop
+Note that because this project was focused on database and CRUD I did not do the wireframes up front.
+I worked from limited hand drawings as I learned what Materialize would provide.
+These wireframe images are produced RETROACTIVELY and only for the desktop.
+I relied on Materialize for the responsiveness.

 ***
 Initial Idea